Managing our risks and corporate governance

 The Board of Directors of the Company

-The CEO of the British Business Bank (who is the Accounting Officer of the British Business Bank group for the purposes of HM Treasury’s ‘Managing Public Money’ handbook) is the Chair of the Board of British Patient Capital.
-He has direct accountability to British Patient Capital’s ultimate shareholder, BEIS.
+The CEO of the British Business Bank (who is the Accounting Officer of the British Business Bank group for the purposes of HM Treasury’s ‘Managing Public Money’ handbook) is an Executive Director of the Board of British Patient Capital.
+She has direct accountability to British Patient Capital’s ultimate shareholder, Department for Business, Energy & Industrial Strategy (BEIS).
 The responsibilities of an Accounting Officer include the propriety and regularity of the public finances for which the Accounting Officer is answerable, keeping proper records and safeguarding the British Business Bank’s assets.

 Audit and risk

-A designated Non-executive Director of British Patient Capital Ltd serves as Audit and Risk Champion, attending meetings of the Audit and Risk Committees of British Business Bank plc as needed to discuss relevant matters.
-The current Audit and Risk Champion is Russ Cummings.
+The new Chair, Russell Cummings, formerly a Non-executive Director of British Patient Capital Ltd, serves as Audit and Risk Champion, attending meetings of the Audit and Risk Committees of British Business Bank plc, as needed, to discuss relevant matters.

-The members of the Investment Committee are the Chair and the CEO of British Patient Capital.
+The members of the Investment Committee are the British Patient Capital CEO, Judith Hartley, and the British Patient Capital Executive Director, Catherine Lewis La Torre.
 The Chief Risk Officer, the Chief Financial Officer and the General Counsel of the British Business Bank (or their delegates) attend all meetings of the Investment Committee.
 Certain investments also require the approval of the Board and/or the Board of British Business Bank plc.